 The Accessibility Observatory at the University of Minnesota is the nation's leading resource for the research and application of accessibility-based transportation system evaluation.
 Accessibility, which examines both land use and transportation systems, measures how many destinations, such as jobs, can be reached in a given time.

 This series of reports ranks accessibility to jobs in major U.S. cities by mode:

-The 2017 edition of Access Across America: Transit ranks accessibility to jobs by transit in top U.S. cities.
-Though rankings of the top 10 metro areas for job accessibility by transit only changed slightly from the previous year, new data comparing changes within each of the 49 largest U.S. metros over one year helped researchers identify the places with the greatest increases in access to jobs by transit.
-Read more about the study.
+The 2017 edition of Access Across America: Auto ranks accessibility to jobs by auto in top U.S. cities.
+Though rankings of the top 10 metro areas for job accessibility by auto only changed slightly from the previous year, new data estimates the impact of traffic congestion on access to jobs for the 50 largest (by population) metropolitan areas in the United States.
+Read more about the study

 The National Accessibility Evaluation pooled-fund study measures accessibility to jobs across the entire U.S. Each pooled-fund partner has direct digital access to these detailed accessibility datasets.